-Expected Outcome: Excellence Hubs allow innovation ecosystems in widening countries and beyond, to team up and create better linkages between academia, business, government and society.
-This will foster a place-based innovation culture in widening countries based on a strategic agenda aligned with regional or national smart specialisation strategies, and clearly identified expectations for economic and societal impacts.
+Expected Outcome: Excellence Hubs allow innovation ecosystems in Widening Countries and beyond, to team up and create better linkages between academia, business, government and society.
+This will foster a place-based innovation culture in Widening Countries based on a strategic agenda aligned with regional or national smart specialisation strategies, and clearly identified expectations for economic and societal impacts.
 Projects should contribute to the following outcomes:

-- Excellent and sustainable place-based R&I ecosystems in widening countries and beyond in relevant domains of cutting-edge science and innovation; - Long term joint R&I strategies underpinned by concrete action plans of European relevance; - Common investment plans for R&I leveraging national, regional and European funds as well as private capital in a synergetic manner; - R&I pilot projects alongside a joint strategy and in line with regional and national strategies, notably regional innovation strategies for smart specialisation (RIS3); - New competencies and skills for researchers, entrepreneurs and professionals in R&I intensive domains; - Strengthened linkages between science, businesses and;

-- Improved knowledge transfer and development of entrepreneurial skills; - New business opportunities for SMEs, university spin-offs and start-ups, especially in deep tech areas.
+- Excellent and sustainable regional R&I ecosystems in Widening Countries and beyond in relevant domains of cutting-edge science and innovation; - Long term joint R&I strategies underpinned by concrete action plans of European relevance; - Common investment plans for R&I leveraging national, regional and European funds as well as private capital in a synergetic manner; - R&I pilot projects alongside a joint strategy and in line with regional and national strategies, notably regional innovation strategies for smart specialisation (RIS3); - New competencies and skills for researchers, entrepreneurs and professionals in R&I intensive domains; - Strengthened linkages between science, businesses and; - New business opportunities for SMEs, university spin-offs and start-ups, especially in deep tech areas.

-Scope: The projects will foster a place-based innovation culture in widening countries, aligned with regional or national smart specialization strategies.
-Consortia should seek synergies with relevant initiatives such as European Innovation Ecosystems, EIC Pathfinder, the KICs of the European Institute of Innovation & Technology (EIT), and the JRC's 'Partnerships for Regional Innovation.'
+Scope: The projects will foster a regional innovation culture in Widening Countries, aligned with regional or national smart specialization strategies.
+Consortia should seek synergies and avoid overlaps with relevant initiatives such as European Innovation Ecosystems, EIC Pathfinder, the KICs of the European Institute of Innovation & Technology (EIT), in particular the EIT Community Hubs established in Widening Countries, the JRC's 'Partnerships for Regional Innovation' and the Widening Dissemination and Exploitation Facility.
 This action supports the ERA's third priority of translating R&I results into the economy, aiming to enhance European competitiveness in the global technology race while improving the environment for business R&I investment, technology deployment, and the uptake of research results in society.

-The action targets regions as R&I actors, as they are where innovation and industrial ecosystems thrive, strenghtening the connective tissue between higher education institutions, businesses, in particular SMEs and start-ups, research centers, and local communities and citizens.
+The action targets regions as R&I actors, as they are where innovation and industrial ecosystems thrive, strengthening the connective tissue between higher education institutions, businesses, in particular SMEs and start-ups, research centers, and local communities and citizens.
 Regional ecosystems across the EU can drive new European strategic value chains.
-These ecosystems are considered place-based if there is an existing collaboration framework, like INTERREG or EURegio.

-Excellence Hubs are networks of innovation ecosystems in widening countries, involving larger communities based on the quadruple helix principle.
-Legal entities form non-wideining countries may join if the consortium demonstrates that this is necessary to achive the expected impacts.
-The call allows to provide financial support for start-ups and SMEs.
+Excellence Hubs are networks of innovation ecosystems in Widening Countries, involving larger communities based on the quadruple helix principle.
+Legal entities form non-widening countries may join if the consortium demonstrates that this is necessary to achieve the expected impacts.

-Projects should include at least the following activities:
+Projects should include a well-balanced package covering at least the following activities: